Cognitive Development

 States and Stages

 People at each stage have a different way of interpreting the world.
-With so many different stages, you can see why there is so much conflict in the world.
+With so many different perspectives, you can see why there is so much confusion and conflict in the world.

 Psychologists believe that when a person is traumatized in childhood, they feel a tremendous need to cling to their map of reality.
 No matter how dysfunctional the map is, they cling to it as if their life depends on it.
 This interferes with their progress, and they get stuck in their development.